This article was updated in August 2020. View the original version.

 Microplastics, on the other hand, have more subtle routes to marine environments than macroplastic, for example from cosmetics, washing synthetic clothes, and from tire wear.
 In countries with more advanced solid waste management systems, microplastics are a greater source of ocean plastic pollution than macroplastics.
 Released through road run-off or household wastewater, they can pass through treatment systems and end up in the sea.

 A study has predicted that an average European consumer would consume 11,000 pieces of microplastic through seafood per year.3 Although the effects of this on human health, as well as on marine life, are largely unknown, microplastic contamination has emerged as a major perturbation of the natural world.

 Status Quo vs Go

 The status quo is trying to tackle the problem in a siloed and emotional manner.
 For example, collecting plastics from the sea to make products may be a great way to raise awareness but is not a solution to the root cause of the problem.
 Current studies clearly demonstrate marine plastic sources and solutions differ from country to country and from sector to sector.

-Many international organizations are concerned and beginning to take action, including the World Business Council for Sustainable Development (WBCSD), the International Union for Conservation of Nature (IUCN), the world’s largest environmental NGO, as well as the United Nations (UN) with an Ocean Conference and a New UN Resolution signed in Dec 2017 in Nairobi by 200 countries.
+Many international organizations are concerned and beginning to take action, including the World Business Council for Sustainable Development (WBCSD), the International Union for Conservation of Nature (IUCN), the world’s largest environmental NGO, as well as the United Nations (UN) with an Ocean Conference and a UN Resolution signed in Dec 2017 in Nairobi by almost 200 countries.